 Although hairbrushes have been around for a long time, we still have to address a significant plastic challenge.
 Many traditional hairbrushes are made of plastic materials, posing a danger to the environment.
 Why not consider a sustainable hairbrush?

-This article gives a rundown of some of our favorite plastic-free, eco-friendly hair brushes.
+This article gives a rundown of some of our favorite hair brushes made from sustainable materials.

 They support various hair types and contribute to your healthy hair routine.
 Not to worry, you won’t have to break the bank to acquire a new brush.

 Quick links to our picks of the best eco-friendly hairbrush options: